S H A M E , S T I G M A, C O L O R E C T A L

 Disclosing sexual identity, gender identity, or preferred sexual practices to a healthcare provider, including a primary care provider or GI specialist, remains a challenge for many LGBTQ+ individuals.

-As a result, many LGBTQ+ individuals, including bottoms, may opt to avoid disclosure of
+As a result, many LGBTQ+ individuals, including bottoms, may opt to avoid discussing sexual health when seeking colorectal and digestive healthcare, with disclosure positioned as a risk for mistreatment.

 Dealing with Shame and Stigma as a Bottom with GI Disease